fico-xpress/XpressAPI.jl/README.md

 ## Function mapping

-As stated above, this module provides a Julia wrapper for (almost) every function in the Xpress solver's C API.
+As stated above, this package provides a Julia wrapper for (almost) every function in the Xpress solver's C API.

 Most of the parameters are mapped 1:1 between Julia and C. However, there are a few exceptions:
-- The integer error code returned by every library function is checked in the module and translated into an `XPRSexception` in case it is non-zero.
+- The integer error code returned by every library function is checked in the package and translated into an `XPRSexception` in case it is non-zero.
 - Output parameters are translated into (multiple) return values.
 - In case a function that operates on an `XPRSprob` has no output parameters, it returns the `XPRSprob` that was passed to it.
 This allows these functions